sameepmonsoon/chat-app/README.md

 # Simple Chat App

-It's a simple messenger chat app, built using socket.io, which allows only two users.
+It's a simple messenger chat app, built on MERN Stack using socket.io, which allows only two users.

 # Technologies Used